-FORM 1 10-Q ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXC HANGE ACT OF 1934.
-For the quarterly period ended September 30, 2017 0 r ☐ TRANSITION REPORTS 5 PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934.
-For the transition period l from to Commission File N Tumber: 001-35068 ACELRX PHARMA (Exact name of registrant INC. Delaware other jurisdiction of tion or organization) 41-2193603 (IRS Employer Identification No.) (Address, inclu Redwood Ci (650) 2: ding zip code, and telephone number, inclu 16-3500 t's principal executive offices) er the registrant (1) has filed all reports requir or for such shorter period that the registrant w Yes ⊠ No □ required to be submitted and post er the registrant has submitted electronically and pursuant to Rule 405 of Regulation S-T (§ whired to submit and post such files).
-Yes 232.405 of this chapter) during er the registrant is a large accelerated filer, an ne definitions of "large accelerated filer," "acc et.: Large accelerated filer Accelerated filer X Non-accelerated filer $\square$ (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company ny, indicate by check mark if the registrant ha andards provided pursuant to Section 13(a) of ed transition period for complying with h any new Indicate by check mark wheth er the registrant is a shell company (as define d in Exchange Act Rule 12b-2 r) Yes □ No ⊠ As of October 25, 2017, the number of outstanding shares of the registral nt's common stock was 50,338 3,389.
+FORM 10-Q

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

+For the quarterly period ended March 31, 2018

+or

+□ TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

+For the transition period from to

+Commission File Number: 001-35068

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 41-2193603 (IRS Employer Identification No.)

+351 Galveston Drive Redwood City, CA 94063

+(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.:

+Large accelerated filer Accelerated filer \times Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2) Yes 🗆 No 🗵

+As of May 7, 2018, the number of outstanding shares of the registrant's common stock was 51,320,598.

-QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTER ENDED SEPTEMBER 30, 2017
+QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTER ENDED MARCH 31, 2018